bartekdzek/Matura_Twitter_Bot/README.md

 # Matura_Twitter_Bot
 Daily Countdown to Matura 2025 on Twitter(X)

-Daily Countdown to Matura 2025 on Twitter
+# Daily Countdown to Matura 2025 on Twitter
 This project is designed to post a daily countdown to the Matura 2025 exam on Twitter, leveraging the Tweepy library to interact with the Twitter API.
 The countdown tweets provide an update on the number of days left until the exam, helping students stay aware of the time remaining.

-Features
+# Features
 Automated Daily Tweets: The script calculates the number of days remaining until the Matura 2025 exam and posts a tweet every day with the countdown.
 Scheduled Execution: The script is hosted on PythonAnywhere, which allows it to run daily without the need for manual intervention.
 Twitter API Integration: Using the Tweepy library, the script authenticates with the Twitter API and posts updates to the account @Ilednido_matury.
 Technical Details
 Programming Language: Python
-Libraries Used:
+# Libraries Used:
-tweepy for interacting with the Twitter API. datetime for calculating the days left until the exam.
+- tweepy for interacting with the Twitter API.
+- datetime for calculating the days left until the exam.
 Deployment: The script runs on PythonAnywhere, a cloud-based Python development environment, ensuring it executes reliably every day.
-Code Overview
-python
-Skopiuj kod
-import tweepy
-from datetime import date

 # Twitter API credentials
 api_key = "YOUR_API_KEY"